Sakura and Snow

 He'd brushed his hair.

 It was almost getting to that point, Seishirou thought.
-Shading his eye against the light in the bedroom, he looked outside.
+Shading his eye against the light in the bedroom, he regarded the cityscape outside.
 Dark, as far as Tokyo ever got dark, and enormous flakes of snow were falling steadily: several inches had come down already, and it showed no signs of stopping.

-Well...no matter what he decided to do in the end, right now he had better go out there.
-Probably Subaru felt there was something more to be said, and once that was taken care of it was quite likely that he might simply leave.
+Well, no matter what he decided to do in the end, for the moment he had better go out there.
+Probably Subaru simply felt that there was something else that needed to be said, and once that was taken care of, it was quite likely that he might just leave.
 He'd certainly had his chance to kill Seishirou, if that was what he wished to accomplish.

 Of course....

-He walked into the other room, moving softly despite his house shoes--so softly that Subaru didn't appear to hear him.
-The younger man was meandering back and forth in short, aimless steps, a movement not even resolute enough to be called pacing: a restless, directionless energy which could find no other outlet.
-He stopped by the stereo finally, his back to Seishirou, and drew a finger slowly along its sleek black edge.
+He walked into the other room, moving softly despite his house shoes, so softly that Subaru didn't appear to hear him.
+The younger man was meandering back and forth in short, aimless steps, a movement not even resolute enough to be called pacing: a restless, directionless energy that could find no other outlet.
+He stopped by the stereo at last, his back to Seishirou, and drew a finger slowly along its sleek black edge.

-As Seishirou came around the side of the chair, Subaru finally seemed to sense him and looked back over his shoulder: still a suggestion of the broken and betrayed look, but the pain now sealed behind a certain fatalism.
+As Seishirou came around the side of the chair, Subaru finally seemed to sense him and glanced back over one shoulder: still a suggestion of that broken and betrayed look, but with the pain now sealed behind a certain fatalism.
 He watched in silence as Seishirou sat easily in the chair, picked up the remote, and began toying with it.
-Then he turned away for long moments, staring down once more at the top of the stereo.
+Then he turned away, staring down once more at the top of the stereo.

 It definitely didn't look as though he was thinking of fighting.

-<Pacifist,> Seishirou thought again. <Well, even if your hatred for me no longer rules you, it doesn't matter for my plans.>
+Pacifist, Seishirou thought again.
+Well, even if your hatred for me no longer rules you, it doesn't matter.

-Seishirou watched Subaru teeter on the verge of saying something, and then back away from it.
-He chose to be patient.
-He leaned back, crossed his legs, and merely observed the slender figure before him, letting time pass until Subaru chose to speak.
+Seishirou watched Subaru teeter on the verge of saying something and then back away from it.
+He elected to be patient.
+Leaning back, he crossed his legs and merely observed the slender figure before him, letting the long moments pass until Subaru chose to speak.

-"Seishirou-san," Subaru said eventually, after a few more minutes had gone by, "there's one more thing I want to know."
+"Seishirou-san," Subaru murmured eventually, "there's one more thing I want to know."

 "Eh?"
 Seishirou blinked.